-All gliders require a Daily Inspection before being flown on any given day.
+All gliders require a Daily Inspection (DI) before being flown on any given day.
 Pilots must be cleared to DI club gliders, with a signature on the ground handling card and/or logbook.
 The DI book must be signed to show that a glider has been DI’d.
 Once a glider has been inspected it can be taken out to the launch point and not before.

 Note that the DG505 DI book needs to be specifically annotated that the inspection included a check of the canopy locking mechanism.

-Any defects found should be reported to an instructor who will then assess the appropriate actions.
+Any defects found should be reported to an instructor or inspector who will then assess the appropriate actions.
 Any glider found to be subsequently unserviceable should have a “Do Not Fly” collar placed over the control column and a defect report placed in the night safe or handed in to the office; refer G. Reporting Defects in Club Gliders.

 For pilots rigging their aircraft, do not get distracted by onlookers, etc. as mis-rigged gliders are still a (preventable) cause of serious accidents.
 Ensure the necessary rigging and control checks are done.

 Do not allow yourself to be distracted when rigging.

 At the weekends during the soaring season a daily briefing will be given at 0930 hours in the Briefing room.
 The duty team should endeavour to have the launch point set up and glider DIs completed by this deadline.
 The briefing is compulsory and all pilots are encouraged to attend at least the first part of it, when flying arrangements for the day will be promulgated.
 Any pilots who cannot attend are required to seek a personal briefing from the duty instructor before flying.